 Saugeen Shores on Lake Huron

-Snowshoe trails are located in Nipissing Campground, as well as on all unplowed campground roads and non-track set hiking trails.
-Snowshoeing through the (typically) giant snow drifts along Old Shore Road Trail is worthy of a bucket list for sure!
+For the truly adventurous soul, snowshoeing through the giant snow drifts along Old Shore Road Trail is worthy of a bucket list for sure!

 The Visitor Centre, campgrounds and park roads (i.e., Mijinemungshing and Gargantua) are closed and gated.
 Visitors are welcome to ski, snowshoe and ice fish.